 We are not those consultants.

 We know what it's like to do everything "right" and still watch your strategy quietly fail in real time.
-We built a product business from scratch, spent years hustling, relaunching, and staring at results that had absolutely no business being that mediocre given the effort involved.
+We built a product business from scratch — starting as Studio MME, an embroidery kit business that spent years doing all the right things and getting mediocre results for the trouble.

 Then we stopped building for the customer we'd invented in our heads and got obsessive (almost uncomfortably so) about understanding who was actually showing up.
 What they believed.
 What they needed.
 What the gap was between our story and theirs.